Q: I see lots of products claiming to be 'Bury Black Pudding', how can I be sure that yours is the genuine product?

 Q: Is Bury Black Pudding available outside the UK?

-A: Yes, we already export to a France, Spain, Portugal, Bulgaria, Switzerland, Dubai, and have just been granted permission to export to Canada.
+A: Yes, we already export to France, Spain, Portugal, Switzerland, Cyprus, Dubai and Qatar.
 The Bury Black Pudding Company is a rapidly growing, global brand.

 Q: Have you won any awards for your black puddings?